 Baby carriers may be one of the most versatile pieces of parenting gear around.
 Yes, their intended purpose is to help take your kid on hikes without losing versatility — and they’re damn good at that — but they’re also great for airport days and general moving around town.
 No, they won’t replace a stroller, but hiking baby carrier and kid carrier backpacks have everything you need for the trail and are a great way to help active parents keep up with their old habits while keeping kids safe and happy.

-All kid-carriers are not created equal.
+All baby carriers are not created equal.
 Most have a frame supported by a waist strap on an adjustable suspension system with an adjustable child harness, and a kickstand to keep the pack upright for loading.
 The main differences are in the features — such as the number of pockets and the inclusion of a removable pack.
 Other things to keep in mind: If you’re hiking with an infant, the carrier needs to fully support their head.
-Once your child reaches around six months and 16 lbs. and they’re able to hold up their melon, a more classic backpack-style carrier works best.
+Once your child reaches around six months and 16 lbs. and they’re able to hold up their head, a more classic backpack-style carrier works best.
 We tested the latest models and came up with these five options for kids of all sizes.

 Baby Bjorn Baby Carrier One Air